Fortinetics Book a call →

 Several patterns stand out.

 Personnel Security (PS) and System and Communications Protection (SC) are the two families with the largest delta and consequently the most concentrated implementation work.
-PS absorbs the US-citizen operator verification workflow, the Tier 3 investigation tracking, and the access reconciliation that the FedRAMP High baseline does not require at the same depth.
-SC absorbs the FIPS 140 boundary enforcement at every internal trust zone — a substantive architectural commitment that is harder to retrofit than to design in.
+PS absorbs the national-affiliation verification workflow, the OPM-equivalent position categorization the SRG requires under PS-2, the background-investigation tracking under PS-3, and the access reconciliation that the FedRAMP High baseline does not require at the same depth.
+SC absorbs the FIPS 140 boundary enforcement at every internal trust zone, a substantive architectural commitment that is harder to retrofit than to design in.

 Supply Chain Risk Management (SR) and Incident Response (IR) form a second tier.
 SR expands meaningfully to address FOCI and NSS hardware provenance; IR requires DoD-specific cadence and coordination that civilian FedRAMP authorizations do not exercise.

 Audit and Accountability (AU) and Identification and Authentication (IA) carry smaller deltas but real ones.
 AU extends retention windows for NSS-categorized events beyond FedRAMP’s baseline and adds DoD-specific event types tied to incident reporting workflows.
-IA pushes authenticator strength higher for NSS operators and integrates PIV/CAC for federal operators with privileged access.
+IA pushes authenticator strength higher for NSS operators — the SRG points at hardware-token or PKI credential strength per DODI 8520.03 for privileged access.
+Note that DoD CAC/PKI provisioning sits in the Mission Owner SRG rather than the CSP SRG, so it is your customer’s obligation to satisfy and yours to interoperate with.

-The remaining families — Awareness and Training, Contingency Planning, Physical and Environmental Protection, Planning, Privacy — show overlap in the 85-90% range and absorb relatively modest v1r3-specific additions.
+The remaining families (Awareness and Training, Contingency Planning, Physical and Environmental Protection, Planning, Privacy) show overlap in the 85-90% range and absorb relatively modest IL5-specific additions.
 They are not zero work, but they are not the families that drive IL5 schedules.

-Where IL5 v1r3 substantially diverges from Rev 5 High
+Where IL5 substantially diverges from Rev 5 High

-The family-level table understates the impact of a handful of specific divergences that consistently drive the bulk of v1r3-specific implementation work.
+The family-level table understates the impact of a handful of specific divergences that consistently drive the bulk of IL5-specific implementation work.
 These are worth calling out individually.

 FIPS 140-validated cryptography at every cryptographic boundary